2002 Fijian local elections: Savusavu

 The election for control of the Savusavu Town Council was fought entirely between locally-organised groups with no ties to national political parties.
 Of the 9 seats, the Lighthouse won 6 and Sunrise 2.

 Nasinu

 The SDL narrowly won control of the 21-member Nasinu Town Council, taking 11 seats, against 10 for the FLP.

 Lami

 The Ratepayers Association extended its 17-year hold on the Lami Town Council by winning another term.

 Controversies

-The FLP made allegations of electoral fraud in the Towns of Ba and Labasa.
+The FLP made allegations of electoral fraud in the Towns of Ba, Labasa, Nadi, and Suva.
 People living outside the municipal boundaries were allegedly enrolled as voters.
 According to the FLP, electoral authorities ignored 300 such cases in Labasa.
 In all municipalities, there were reports of voters finding that their names had not been registered on the final roll, despite appearing on the provisional one; the FLP claimed that a number of these were known supporters of the party.